Operation-Hope/paper-trail-api/scripts/contribution_filters/README.md

     -- Individual contributor breakdown
     SUM(CASE WHEN "contributor.type" = 'I' THEN amount ELSE 0 END) as individual_total,
     SUM(CASE WHEN "contributor.type" = 'I' THEN 1 ELSE 0 END) as individual_count,
-    -- Non-individual contributor breakdown
+    -- Organizational contributor breakdown
-    SUM(CASE WHEN "contributor.type" != 'I' THEN amount ELSE 0 END) as non_individual_total,
+    SUM(CASE WHEN "contributor.type" != 'I' THEN amount ELSE 0 END) as organizational_total,
-    SUM(CASE WHEN "contributor.type" != 'I' THEN 1 ELSE 0 END) as non_individual_count
+    SUM(CASE WHEN "contributor.type" != 'I' THEN 1 ELSE 0 END) as organizational_count
 FROM source
 -- Defensive: all DIME records have bonica.rid, but guard against future edge cases WHERE "bonica.rid" IS NOT NULL